Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Introduction

-For these reasons, we believe it is essential to investigate the well-being and productivity of software professionals continuously and longitudinally across the entire COVID-19 pandemic (as of Summer 2021).
+For these reasons, it is essential to continuously and longitudinally investigate software professionals' well-being and productivity across the COVID-19 pandemic (until spring 2022).
 By doing so, we aimed to achieve several goals.
-First, identify relevant predictors of both well-being and productivity of software engineers working from home in a stressful context such as a lockdown.
-Second, test for causal relations between the identified variables and if well-being predicts productivity or vice versa (i.e., scholars found that they are interrelated but could not find a causal association~\cite{krekel2019employee,carolan2017improving,russo2020predictors}).
-Third, test whether well-being, productivity, and other relevant variables such as loneliness, social contacts, and need fulfillment changed of the course of 14 months since the beginning of the first lockdown in spring 2020.
-Fourth, provide data-driven recommendations about possible future lockdowns.
-Fifth, understand how to improve developers' work-life balance while working from home in a post-pandemic setting and contribute to the nascent literature about the future of work.
-Hence, we formulate our research questions as follows: \\[.1in] \textit{\textbf{Research Question 1}}: \textit{ How have well-being, productivity, and other relevant social and psychological variables changed throughout the COVID-19 pandemic? } \\[.1in] \textit{\textbf{Research Question 2}}: \textit{ Which variables predict Well-being and Productivity over time? }
+First, test whether well-being, productivity, and other relevant social and psychological variables related to emotions, personality, and work changed over the course of 24 months since the beginning of the first lockdown in Spring 2020.
+Second, test whether well-being and productivity changed more for software developers who had experience in working from home, were living alone; and explore whether income, gender, age, and preference for working from home further interact with well-being and productivity over time.
+Third, turning to the future, investigating predictors of job satisfaction and intention to change jobs.
+Fourth, understand how to improve developers' work-life balance while working from home in a post-pandemic setting and contribute to the nascent literature about the future of work.
+Hence, we formulate our research questions as follows: \\[.1in] \textit{\textbf{Research Question 1}}: \textit{ How and why have well-being, productivity, and other relevant social and psychological variables related to emotions, personality, and work changed during the COVID-19 pandemic?} \\[.1in] \textit{\textbf{Research Question 2}}: \textit{ How do software developers envision their future of work following the COVID-19 pandemic? } \\